VipinMinj/random_Message_Generator/README.md

 ## Features
 * **Random Fortune Generation:** The project gerenrates random fortune each times it's run.
 * **Not an actual Fortune Teller:** This project is meant for fun and entertainment.
-They don't actually tell fortunes.
+It doesn't actually tell fortunes.
 Please don't take them seriously.

 ## Prerequisite
 Node.js needs to be installed on your system